 Devil’s Den Florida – The Basics

-To get to the water (that’s a cool 72 degrees year round), you descend down a steep flight of stairs.
+To get to the water (that’s a cool 72 degrees year round), descend down a steep flight of stairs to get to the submerged dive platform.
 Be careful though, it’s slippery!

 If you can get past the cooler water temperatures, you will enjoy crystal clear waters, ancient rock formations, and wildlife.

-Exploring the water is the best part.
+Exploring the natural wonder of the water is the best part.
 The cave is estimated to be 10,000 years old so there’s a lot to see.
 You will encounter small fish and turtles while swimming around.
-If you’re scuba diving, it’s possible you will run into some fossils that date as far back as 2 million years ago (please just look with your eyes).
+If you’re scuba diving, it’s possible you will run into some extinct animal fossils that date as far back as 2 million years ago (please just look with your eyes).

-The opening at the top of the cave lets in a natural beam of light that illuminates most of the cave, allowing you to take in its beauty while you explore.
+The opening at the top of the limestone cave lets in a natural beam of light that illuminates most of the grotto, allowing you to take in its beauty while you explore.

 Take a trip to Devil’s Den and experience the uniqueness of Williston, Florida.
 It’s definitely worth the two-hour trip.